gbif/data-blog/content/post/2021-04-22-microsoft-azure-and-gbif.md

 ## Exporting a csv table

-We would now like to export `export_df` from the previous section into a csv file, so we can analyze in on our own computer. **There is also a bit of setup involved here**.
+We would now like to export `export_df` from the previous section into a csv file, so we can analyze it on our own computer. **There is also a bit of setup involved here**.

 It is easiest to use the command line tool `az` ( [download here](https://docs.microsoft.com/en-us/cli/azure/) ) to set up **storage accounts** and **containers** for storing your exported csv.